chris-short/devopsish.com/content/post/075/index.md

 [Defining SLOs for services with dependencies - CRE life lessons](https://cloudplatform.googleblog.com/2018/05/Defining-SLOs-for-services-with-dependencies-CRE-life-lessons.html): "Discussion on how to define and manage SLOs for services with dependencies, each of which may (or may not!) have their own SLOs."

-[Tesla's Factory in a Fishbowl](https://www.wsj.com/articles/teslas-factory-in-a-fishbowl-1525716237): All eyes are on the electric-car maker’s production process, which is akin to that of a software company
+[Tesla's Factory in a Fishbowl](https://www.wsj.com/articles/teslas-factory-in-a-fishbowl-1525716237): All eyes are on the electric-car maker's production process, which is akin to that of a software company
 {{< adsense-inarticle >}}

 ## Tools